DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

   `origin/my-first-feature`
 * Git checked out the new local `my-first-feature` branch.

+---

-**IMPORTANT**: This only worked because we asked git to checkout `my-first-feature`, not `origin/my-first-feature`.
-If we had instead run the command `git checkout origin/my-first-feature` we would have ended up in a detached HEAD state!
+***IMPORTANT**: This only worked because we asked Git to checkout `my-first-feature`, not `origin/my-first-feature`.
+If we had instead run the command `git checkout origin/my-first-feature` we would have ended up in a detached HEAD state!*

 ```bash
 # Just for illustration, you don't need to run these commands